DimoYantrom/dimoyantrom.github.io/index.md

 header:
   title: Structural Engineers
   text: >
-    Yantrom llllllll strives to be the engineering link of Your projects, we rather be an extension of your team, then just an engineering consultant.
+    Yantrom strives to be the engineering link of Your projects, we rather be an extension of your team, then just an engineering consultant.
   action: # action button is optional
     label: Find Out More